 Student loans are available to those who qualify to assist in covering your costs at any Sullivan University campus.
-These loans are available from the federal government and other sources for students who qualify, and include:
+These loans are available from the federal government for students who qualify, and include:

 Federal Subsidized Stafford Loan

 Federal Unsubsidized Stafford Loan

 The Federal PLUS Program provides loans to parents of dependent students to attend college.
 PLUS borrowers do not have to demonstrate need, but are subject to a credit analysis by the lending institution.
 The parent applying for the loan must fill out a PLUS Master Promissory Note.
 Repayment of this loan must begin within 30 days of the time the loan is fully disbursed.
 The borrowing limit is the total cost of attendance, minus any financial aid being received.
 Applications for these loans are available during the Financial Planning Appointment.